Technology / Programming

 Follow us

-When it comes to network monitoring and configuration commands, there is no shortage of them for Linux.
-Whereas, with other operating systems there are typically less commands and tools for troubleshooting networks.
+When it comes to network monitoring and configuration commands, there is no shortage of options for Linux.

-Having so many Linux commands at your disposal can be overwhelming.
-That's why understanding them and when to use them is crucial.
-It'll save you time and confusion — and make troubleshooting Linux environments easier.
+Having so many Linux commands at your disposal can be overwhelming—plus, some commands still work but have fallen out of favor.
+That's why understanding the most common commands and when to use them is crucial.
+It'll save you time and confusion—and make troubleshooting Linux environments easier.
 Let's take a look at 20 must-know commands for any Linux admin.

 1. nmap

-Nmap is a great 3rd-party port scanner that allows you to scan remote endpoint ports.
-This can be extremely useful for tasks like verifying your firewall configuration is correct or identifying ports that should be open or not.
-Depending on the endpoint it may even be able to detect what operating system it is running.
-It also has a plugin system that allows you to run custom scripts so the use cases for it are pretty vast.
+Depending on the endpoint, it may be able to detect the operating system it is running on.
+It also has a plugin system that allows you to run custom scripts, so its use cases are pretty vast.

 3. iftop

 Iftop, as its name implies, does something similar to the top command.
-Instead of processes though it does this for network connections.
-What iftop displays is the list of top connections ranked by throughput, so that you can see many of the top offenders chewing through your available bandwidth or throughput.
-What is really great about it is it shows the throughput in both directions of each top offender.
+Instead of processes, though, it does this for network connections.
+What iftop displays is a list of top connections ranked by throughput, so you can see many of the top offenders consuming your available bandwidth.
+What is really great about it is that it shows the throughput in both directions of each top offender.

 6. tcpdump

-Tcpdump is an amazing tool but simplistic at the same time.
-At the simplest level, it allows you to capture traffic on an endpoint and typically either display to the screen or output to a file to review later or parse in another tool.
-It is extremely useful in viewing traffic to help validate traffic is arriving or departing as expected as well as the metadata on the packets to try to detect errors.
+Tcpdump is an amazing tool, but still simple.
+At the core level, it allows you to capture traffic at an endpoint and typically display it on-screen or output it to a file for later review or parsing in another tool.
+It is extremely useful for viewing traffic to validate that it is arriving or departing as expected, and for examining packet metadata to detect errors.

 7. ipset